“Now That He’s Not A Child, My Grown Son Hates Me”: On Resentment In Adult Children

 Like your child has matured and changed, so have the recent generations.
 When you feel your son should adhere to the norms of your generation by coming home for every holiday, you may use guilt as a tactic.
 Guilt isn’t an effective means of getting what you want out of any relationship.
 Trying to use it on your adult son can create strong feelings of aversion or even hate.
 It may also mean you won’t see him at holidays or family gatherings.

-Don't compete with your child's partner
+Don't compete with your their partner

 Choosing a mate is a developmentally important process that must be respected.
 Criticizing your adult son’s choice of partners can cause tension, but if they’re committed and in love, complaining to your son about his partner is a sure way to drive a wedge between you.
 Unless he initiates the conversation and asks for advice, it’s probably best to stay out of his relationships (unless you see that they’re abusive psychologically and physically).